-The chronological order or posts that you know and love will be replaced by an algorithm that they say will show you “the moments we believe you care about the most”.
-Nobody knows all the details behind the algorithm or when the change will come but the rumor mill says that tomorrow is the big day.
+The chronological order or posts that you know and love has been replaced by an algorithm.
+They say it will show you “the moments we believe you care about the most.”

 1. Engage with others

 The beauty of Instagram is the community (and all the pretty pictures).
 Commenting and liking other people’s photos has always been the best way to build relationships on there and it always will be.
 I personally made it my own goal a few months ago to try to comment more and I’ve gotten to know some wonderful people much better by doing so.
 And who doesn’t love a comment on their photo?